OpenDevICON/opendevicon/docs/test.md

 tx_result
 ```

-Now as you are ready with your own Dice SCORE deployed in testnet.
-Let us play some game in the Jupyter Notebook using your SCORE.
+Now as you are ready with your own token deployed in testnet.
+Let us test transfer method in the Jupyter Notebook using your SCORE.

 ### Check the name, symbol, decimals and total supply
 ```Python